tabishfayyaz/notes-and-books/kotlin-programming.md

 ```

 ## Objects
 - _object_ keyword is used to specify that a class will be single instance (singleton).
-The instance will persist as long as program is running
+The instance will persist as long as program is running.
+An _object_ represents a single static instance.
-- Three ways to use object keyword: object declarations, object expressions, companion objects
+- Three ways to use object keyword: object declarations, object expressions, companion objects (always declared inside of another class)
+- The main use for companion objects is to replace static fields/methods known from Java
 - As the object is instantiated for you, you do not add a custom constructor but need an initializer block
 - A function defined in an object declaration is called using name of the object and not an instance of a class
 - object expression if declared at the file level is initialized immediately or if declared within another class, it is initialized when its enclosing class is initialized